 Proxy Nexus provides two methods of making Netrunner Proxies, paper proxies and printed cards at makeplayingcards.com.

 These are cards printed on standard printer paper, either at home or at a self-serve print shop like Staples, and then sleeved with another card behind it.
-This is a cheap and accessible way of making proxies but involved a bit of work.
+This is a cheap and accessible way of making proxies but requires a bit of work.

 - Download the PDF from Proxy Nexus.
 Make sure to choose the paper size that matches the printer you're using.